-According to the classical analysis of the simulated annealing (developped in the early nineties), the convergence of the algorithm is linked to the speed of convergence at fixed temperature of the process toward equilibrium.
-On the other hand this question of ergodicity has been intensively investigated over the past fifteen years for degenerate processes such as the Langevin one, which are called hypocoercive.
+According to the classical analysis of the simulated annealing (developed in the early nineties), the convergence of the algorithm is related to the speed of convergence, at fixed temperature, of the process toward its equilibrium.
+On the other hand, this question of ergodicity has been intensively investigated over the past fifteen years for degenerated processes such as the Langevin one, which are called hypocoercive.